 Mindfulness in Education

-Catherine has worked in a variety of Surrey schools for many years, (mindfulness and drama), and taught all ages.
+Catherine has worked in a variety of Surrey schools for many years, (mindfulness and drama), and taught meditation to children of all ages.
 She has enjoyed teaching the MiSP 'Dot be' and 'Dot breathe' courses since 2017, and has also taught KS2 and led workshops for parents and children together.
 Mindfulness can help create a calm classroom, appreciated by students as well as teachers.
-For information about our exciting holiday courses for teens and younger children, in Dorking, Surrey, please visit the Parents page.
+For information about our exciting holiday courses for teens and younger children, in Dorking, Surrey, please visit the Happier Families page.

 Mindfulness in Schools